Union North United School Corporation’s Acceptable Use Policies

 - The Superintendent and his designees may at any time make determinations that particular users are or are not consistent with the purpose of the school district.

-- Parents will be required to sign the Internet usage form for their students to participate in accessing the Internet.
+- Parents and students will be required to sign the Internet usage form for their students to participate in accessing the Internet.
 Students will also be required to sign the form.

-- Electronic devices loaned or leased to students and staff shall be used only for educational purposes that directly relate to school projects or assignments, unless otherwise explicitly authorized by a building administrator.
+- Electronic devices and the cases loaned or leased to students and staff shall be used only for educational purposes that directly relate to school projects or assignments, unless otherwise explicitly authorized by a building administrator.

 - Users are responsible for the proper care of electronic devices at all times, whether on or off school property, including costs associated with repairing or replacing the device.

-- If a device is stolen, a report will be made immediately with the building principal.
-If the principal cannot locate the device, then the parents will need to file a report with the local law enforcement.
+- If a device is stolen, a report will be made immediately with the building principal and the technology director.
+If the principal or technology director cannot locate the device, then the parents will need to file a report with the local law enforcement.

 - The policy and rules apply to the use of the electronic device at all times and/or places, on or off school property.
 Students are responsible for obeying any additional rules concerning care of devices issued by schools staff.

 - Users shall not alter the device configuration in any way.
-No software applications shall be installed, removed, or altered on the device unless the building administrator explicitly gives permission.
+No software applications shall be installed, removed, or altered on the device unless the technology director explicitly gives permission.

 - The device is to be used only by the student or staff member to whom it is issued.
 The person to whom the device is issued will be responsible for any activity or action performed on the device.